 Historical Fiction; Quest; Realism

-The Joads seem to undergo an odyssey in their quest for peace and happiness.
+But this isn't just a book that chronicles an era.
+Its also a pretty timeless quest saga (how timeless? it's still being taught in high school, to give you one massive example).
+The Joads seem to undergo an odyssey for peace and happiness.
 While it is arguable as to whether they ever achieve this peace, the novel vividly details the quest and all of the gruesome obstacles that pop up along the way.